There’s so much to know about financial aid including deadlines, terminology, types of aid and the awarding process in general.

 Lastly, you'll receive your financial aid notification and can accept aid based on need and type.

-For student loan aid to be dispersed, you may have to complete loan entrance counseling.
+For student loan aid to be disbursed, you may have to complete loan entrance counseling.

 You're all set!